lorrainea/BDA-index/README.md

 <b>Installation</b>: To install and compile BDA-index_I or BDA-index_II, read the INSTALL file within the BDA-index_I or BDA-index_II folders.

 <b>Which index shall I use?</b> BDA-index_II is considerably faster in practice than BDA-index_I, especially when the number of occurrences is high; and then it is also smaller.
-BDA-index_I has provably near-optimal queries but relies on a 2D range reporting data structure (wavelet tree) for the queries, which is very slow in practice.
+BDA-index_I has provably near-optimal queries but relies on a 2D range reporting data structure (based on wavelet trees) for the queries, which is very slow in practice.

 <b>INPUT</b>: A file containing a single text and a file containing a set of patterns seperated by a new line.